MarkusBiggus/home-assistant.io/source/_integrations/miele.markdown

 ## Use cases

 - Monitor the multiple sensors of the appliance and trigger automations based on these sensors.
-- Start programs on your appliances from your dashboard.
 - Monitor the program status of the appliances.
-- Control the light of your appliances.
-- Adjust the appliance settings.

 {% note %}
 Note that the feature availability depends on the appliance model.